albertkun/21S-ASIAAM-191A/Guides/git_creating.md

 # Guide for creating repo

-1. After logging in to GitHub click the plus icon and choose “New repository”:
+1. After logging in to GitHub click the plus icon and choose `New repository`:

 > <img src="media\git_creating1.png"  />